talisma-cassoma/UnderWaterDrone-D-OceanLab/README.md

 ## Functional description of needs:

 - [x] Integrates a camera and a wifi module on bot for remote control.
-- [x] Dectect and recognise marine speicie from images stream.
+- [x] Dectect and recognize marine speicies from images stream.
 - [x] Create a simple and pleasant interface to control the device underwater.
 - [ ] Design an impermeable structure to protect the circuit on the water.